i-dot-ai/lex/src/lex/README.md

 # Lex Core

-This module provides the core functionality for processing legislation, explanatory notes, amendments and caselaw into Elasticsearch.
+This module provides the core functionality for processing legislation, explanatory notes, amendments and caselaw into Qdrant.
 This README will walk through how to use this functionality.

 ## Architecture Overview